devnexusprime/vimeo-private-video-downloader/README.md

 ## Windows Guide

-In order to use this tool, you need to download FFmpeg tool link: [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z).
-After downloading, extract the archive, then open the extracted folder and navigate to the /bin/ directory.
-Copy the files ffmpeg.exe, ffprobe.exe, and ffplay.exe into your Python script folder, and then run the python script.
+To use this tool download FFmpeg from [https://www.gyan.dev/ffmpeg/builds/](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z).
+After downloading, extract the archive, open the extracted folder and go to the /bin/ directory.
+Copy ffmpeg.exe, ffprobe.exe but also ffplay.exe into your Python script folder then run the Python script.

 ## Linux Guide